reimandlab/ActiveDriverDB/README.md

 # Development

 The project is developed with Python 3.
 It uses Flask as a web framework with database access provided by SQLAlchemy.
-Templating is performed with Jinja2 on the server side and Nunjucks.js on the client side (they have mostly compatibile syntax).
+Templating is performed with Jinja2 on the server side and Nunjucks.js on the client side (they have mostly compatible syntax).
 On the frontend the styles are written with SASS; the visualizations are jQuery and D3.js based.
 All used HTML, CSS and JS features are required to meet 95% level of support in web browsers as calculated by caniuse.com.

 ## Deployment